Tap the text to show or hide reading controls.

 “I cannot.”

-The scabbard bore, etched clearly into it, the Empire’s symbol: two crossed swords and a golden laurel wreath.
+Seraphina’s expression twisted, a bitter cast to it.
+She ran her fingertips along the scabbard at her hip.
+Etched clearly into it was the Empire’s emblem: two crossed swords and a golden laurel wreath.

 “You cannot?
 Don’t tell me you mean to say your own strength falls short.”